American River Parkway - Ancil Hoffman Park

 Additional Information:

-Ancil Hoffman Park will remain closed through the end of July as the road and parking lot repair project continues. (with a temporary pause for 4th of July weekend - see below)
+Ancil Hoffman Park will remain closed through the end of July as the road and parking lot repair project continues.

 While the park remains closed to general vehicle traffic, access to the Ancil Hoffman Golf Course and Effie Yeaw Nature Center is still available.
 Limited parking is designated specifically for golf course and Nature Center visitors throughout July and visitors are urged to use caution while in the park as it is an active construction site.
 Full vehicle access to the park is expected to resume by late July/early August, once all parking areas are restored.
 To learn more, read our press release